Order of the Phoenix (fictional organisation): Nymphadora Tonks

-Nymphadora Tonks is a Metamorphmagus and an Auror.
-Her name means "Gift of the Nymphs".
+Nymphadora Vulpecula Tonks is a Metamorphmagus and an Auror.
+Her name means “Gift of the Nymph”.
 She despises her first name and prefers to be called by her surname alone.
 She is still referred to as "Tonks" by her peers even after her marriage.

 She is described as having "a pale heart-shaped face, dark twinkling eyes", and is usually depicted with different hair colours, which she can change at will.
 Tonks is seen to be notoriously clumsy and unskilled at household spells.
 Nymphadora is the only daughter of Ted and Andromeda Tonks, the latter being sister to Bellatrix Lestrange and Narcissa Malfoy; Nymphadora is therefore Draco Malfoy's first cousin yet she never addresses him as family, alluding to him simply as "the Malfoy boy".
 Tonks is sorted into Hufflepuff, and graduates from Hogwarts one year before Harry enters, after which she begins three years of Auror training; under Moody's tutelage, she qualifies as an Auror one year before her first appearance in Order of the Phoenix.

 Tonks and Kingsley act as spies for the Order in the Ministry.
 She helps to escort Harry first from the Dursleys' house to Order headquarters, and later to the Hogwarts Express.
 Tonks later fights the Death Eaters at the Department of Mysteries, in which she is injured by Bellatrix, and has to be taken to St Mungo's.
 During Half-Blood Prince, Tonks is stationed at Hogsmeade and assigned to guard Hogwarts.
 Harry observes she is constantly depressed and rarely smiles.
 Also, he sees her hair is a mousy brown instead of its usual bright bubble-gum pink.
 After Dumbledore's death, it is revealed that Tonks has fallen in love with Lupin, and her Patronus has, as a result, changed to the form of a wolf.
 Lupin is reluctant to return her affections arguing that he is "too old, too poor, and too dangerous" for her.
 Because of this, she falls into a depression that disturbs her magical abilities including her ability to change her appearance at will.